0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 Here it will load the 64 bit dll ( 7.dll ) and wait for our input.
 We then can attach the debugger to this process and press any key to continue the debug process.

+>EDIT: [dll_to_exe finally support 64 bit dll](https://twitter.com/hasherezade/status/1049800972913045504) !
+However it won't work on this one, you'll have to use [PE-bear](https://github.com/hasherezade/releases/releases/tag/0.3.8) to convert the dll to exe ( check out this [hasherezade's blog post](https://hshrzd.wordpress.com/2016/07/21/how-to-turn-a-dll-into-a-standalone-exe/) for more details )

 By reverse & debug the dll file with IDA Pro, we could sort out some stuff in this dll file :

 1. There's another 32 bit dll file in the binary.